Language

 • The Company promises to not directly or indirectly purchase conflict minerals that directly or indirectly finance armed conflict groups.

-• The Company shall not purchase 3TG and cobalt from the Democratic Republic of the Congo and adjoining countries.
+• The company should allow to purchase the certified minerals from the Democratic Republic of the Congo and adjoining countries.

 • Suppliers shall impose the same conflict mineral management requirements on their upstream suppliers.